massgravel/massgrave.dev/fix-wpa-registry.md

 ------------------------------------------------------------------------

--   In some cases, system may have corrupt WPA registry keys `HKEY_LOCAL_MACHINE\SYSTEM\WPA` which can cause `sppsvc` to not work and activation will fail.
+-   In some cases, the system may have corrupt WPA registry keys at `HKEY_LOCAL_MACHINE\SYSTEM\WPA` which can cause `sppsvc` to not work and activation to fail.

 -   The activation scripts in MAS can detect this issue and will inform you accordingly when to run this option.
-We suggest to run this only when script asks you to do it.
-If you are not sure if you need to do it, you can take the help from [here](troubleshoot.html).
+We suggest running this only when the script asks you to do so.
+If you are not sure whether you need to do it, you can get help from [here](troubleshoot.html).

--   This registry key is protected by the Kernal and can not be deleted normally.
-That is why we need to follow some more below steps to clear it.
+-   This registry key is protected by the Kernel and cannot be deleted normally.
+That is why we need to follow some more steps below to clear it.

 ------------------------------------------------------------------------